WhatTheDickens/engl340/index.md

 - **Project work**: You'll earn up to **30** points for a group project to which you contribute, with **10** of those points coming from your personal contribution to the project and a final blog post you'll write about your work on it.

 {: .important}
 The **class work** you submit by the end of each class&mdash;typically in the form of a plain-text file containing notes you've taken during class&mdash; is an essential component of the course.
-It's important that you get into the habit of creating this file at the beginning of class and uploading it to the dedicated folder I'll share with you *by the end of each class meeting* where class work is required.
-Word files, Google docs, and screenshots of files are not acceptable substitutes for plain-text files.
+It's important that you get into the habit of creating this file at the beginning of each class meeting and, on days when class work is required, uploading the file *by the end of the class meeting* to the dedicated folder I'll share with you.
+From February 3 onwards, *Word files, Google docs, and screenshots of files will not be acceptable substitutes for plain-text files*.
 (What are plain-text files?
 Good question!
 That's explained in the reading, and we'll discuss it in class.)
-Once we've covered the syntax for markdown in class, journal files will receive full credit only if properly formatted in markdown.
-(What's markdown?
+Once we've covered the syntax for markdown in class, journal files will receive full credit only if properly formatted in Markdown.
+(What's Markdown?
 You'll soon find that out.)

 ## Tools and accounts